Do you struggle to keep your pet flea-free?

 Fleas are tiny, dark brown parasitic insects that infest the coat and skin of pets.
 One of the first signs of a flea infestation is that your pet will be scratching and seem quite irritated, especially around the base of the tail or backs of their hind legs.
 For a closer look part your pet’s fur and see whether you may be able to identify adult fleas on the skin.
-However fleas can be quite elusive it is more likely that you will find flea dirt (flea faeces), which look similar to small black specks of grit, similar to finely ground pepper.
+However, as fleas can be quite elusive it is more likely that you will find flea dirt (flea faeces), which look similar to small black specks of grit, similar to finely ground pepper.

 The answer to a flea-free pet is simple – prevention all year round.
-Remember that fleas breed at a phenomenal rate – 10 adult fleas can multiply to more than 250,000 fleas in only 30 days!
+Remember that fleas breed at a phenomenal rate – ten adult fleas can multiply to more than 250,000 fleas in only 30 days!